PAYOH VETS PTE LTD

 Dachshunds are famous for having false pregnancies but not all of them will suffer from this medical condition.
 The cause would be an abnormal hormonal system.

-Since the bitch was healthy and milk production had almost ended, I decided to operate.
-I gave her a tranquiliser.
+Since the bitch was healthy and milk production had almost ended, I decided to spay her.
+I gave her a tranquiliser and then gas anaesthetic.
 She slept well during anaesthesia.
 Her uterus or womb was considerably enlarged, about ten times bigger than a bitch without a false pregnancy condition.

 Although Mrs Soh was referred by her friend to me, she was a first-time client and trust had to be earned.
 Fortunately for me there was milk production.
 The very last drop to substantiate a diagnosis of false pregnancy.
-Seeing a drop of milk is worth a thousand words.
+Seeing a drop of milk is worth a thousand words as the vet "must show, not tell'.